apache/openwhisk-wskdeploy/specification/README.md

 ## Purpose

 In general, the goal of this specification is to evolve a simple grammar to describe and deploy a complete OpenWhisk package without having to use any APIs.
-Specifically, this specification defines two file artifacts, along with YAML schema, that are used to describe OpenWhisk Packages for deployment to a target OpenWhisk platform; these are:

-- **Package Manifest file**: Contains the Package definition along with any included Action, Trigger or Rule definitions that comprise the package.
-This file includes the schema of input and output data to each entity for validation purposes.
-- **Deployment file**: Contains the values and bindings used configure a Package to a target OpenWhisk platform provider’s environment and supply input parameter values for Packages, Actions and Triggers.
-This can include Namespace bindings, security and policy information.
+Primarily, it is accomplished by coding a Package Manifest file and optionally a Deployment file using YAML.

 # Programming Guide

 If you want to learn how to write Packages and Applications by example using the specification and deploy them using the ```wskdeploy``` utility, please read the step-by-step guide:
 - "[wskdeploy utility by example](https://github.com/apache/incubator-openwhisk-wskdeploy/blob/master/docs/programming_guide.md#wskdeploy-utility-by-example)"